 Creating a Post-It Note art proposal will show your intended that you have several valuable qualities: creativity (to come up with the design); organization (to be able to create your design from a pile of little paper note pads); and stick-to-it-ness (to be able to actually put in the work of assembling your Post-It creation).
-Now admittedly, the photo below is from a South Korean ad for Post-Its manufacturer, but that doesn’t mean you can’t create your own worthwhile proposal yourself.
+Now admittedly, the photo above is from a South Korean ad for the manufacturer of Post-It Notes, but that doesn’t mean you can’t create your own worthwhile proposal yourself.
 This guy did.

 Police Arrest Proposal

 If you want to scare the crap out of your future fiancé, the boys in blue will be glad to help.
 Cops can pull you over for pretty much any reason, and though not all departments will necessarily go through the whole “hands-behind-your-back” routine, you may still be able to set up a realistic arrest scenario.
 Make sure you fiancé is not the type to freak out or start citing police brutality laws.
 They could decide to actually book you, after all.

 If you’re artistically-minded, you can create a flip-book animation as a means of proposing.
 The animation can show the story of your relationship, a vision of your future together, or whatever you like.
 Cut out a small square from the back pages and you can create a little ring holder at the end of your story.
 A simple proposal idea for the crafty.